Theatre

 Fall, Spring, Variable

-THE 242ad Acting II: Acting and Directing Actors for the Camera (4 Credits)
+THE 242ad Topics in Acting II-Acting and Directing Actors for the Camera (4 Credits)

 What is the particular nature of acting for the camera?
-This course examines film and television production, and develops an acting approach suited for work in film and television.
+This course examines film and television production and develops an acting approach suited for work in film and television.
 Students act on camera and examine the results of their work.
-We work with particular emphasis on the building of a performance through the process of the shoot.
+The class works with particular emphasis on the building of a performance through the process of the shoot.
 A limited number of students can, with instructor approval, take the course with an emphasis on directing for the camera.
 Prerequisite: THE 141 or FMS 280.
-Enrollment limited to 12. {A}
+Restrictions: THE 242 may be taken for credit a total of 3 times with different topics.
+Enrollment limited to 16. {A}

 Fall, Spring, Variable

-THE 242im Topics in Acting II: Improv for Actors (4 Credits)
+THE 242dt Topics in Acting II-Devising Theatre (4 Credits)

 Fall, Spring, Variable